UnderstandLingBV/Tuktu/documentation/generators/nosql/tuktu.nosql.generators.CassandraGenerator.json.md

   * **config** *(type: object)* `[Required]`

     * **host** *(type: string)* `[Required]`
+    - The address of the node to connect to; optionally appended by :port, otherwise port 9042 will be assumed.

     * **type** *(type: string)* `[Optional]`
+    - The execution type of the query.

     * **query** *(type: string)* `[Required]`
+    - The query to be run.

     * **flatten** *(type: boolean)* `[Optional]`
+    - Flatten the result, otherwise resultName -> result will be returned.

     * **fetch_size** *(type: int)* `[Optional]`
+    - The fetch size of the query.